rsanchez-dv/Sentiment_Analysis/README.md

 ![Created a word cloud from the positive words after cleaning](./resources/wordCloud_positive.png)

-As expected, words like "great", "amazing", "good", "love", and "best" came out on top.
+As expected, words like "delicious", "great", "good", "great place", and "recommend" came out on top.

 ![A word cloud showing all the words from the negative reviews](./resources/wordCloud_negative.png)